Outgoer/backend-core-sandbox/README.md

 ## About Laravel

-Laravel is a web application framework with expressive, elegant syntax.
+Laravel is a web application framework with expressive, elegant syntax